PAGE UNDER DEVELOPMENT

 Mr Morritt regularly undertakes breast implant replacement surgery.
-He performs the surgery at the Claremont Private Hospital and BMI Thornbury Private Hospital in Sheffield.
+He performs the surgery at the Spire Claremont Hospital and Thornbury Private Hospital in Sheffield.

 When are breast implants replaced?